 We’ll begin by adding an application bar to the item-detail page.
 We’ll include a Brag command for capturing photos and videos, and we’ll use a popup menu to let the user choose between the two.

+Open the ContosoCookbook project you finished in Lab 3 in Visual Studio.
+If you didn’t complete Lab 3 or would like to start with a reference copy, you’ll find a completed version of the lab in the starting materials.

 Open itemDetail.html and add the following statements just before the closing BODY tag to declare an application bar and a popup menu to go with it:

 HTML